-"Barely did we hear from my Rocco for four years, and me here with two children, fearing all the time that I'd never see him again!
+"Rarely did we hear from my Rocco for four years, and me here with two children, fearing all the time that I'd never see him again!
 Yes, Rosa, things are different now, especially with your papa.
 Such grand ideas he has.
 I pray constantly to all the saints to set him right.
-So, my Rose Bud, don't tell me about change.
+So, my rose bud, don't tell me about change.
 You're too young to understand change."

-Rosa stood quietly, wishing she had thought before she spoke.
+Rosa stood silently, wishing she had thought before she had spoken.
 Me and my big mouth.

-With sad eyes that were beginning to tear she said, "Sorry, Mama, I didn't mean to upset you."
+With sad watering eyes she said, "Sorry, Mama, I didn't mean to upset you."